 If you pay for your domain name using your own finances, your information may be publically available.

-ICANN’s WHOIS is an online service that publically provides contact information about who has registered for a domain name for anyone to search.
+ICANN’s WHOIS is an online service that publically provides contact information about who has registered for a domain name for anyone to search for in a public directory.
 It provides information, such as full name, address, phone number and email address.

 To see if you are listed, search your domain name here: https://whois.icann.org/en.